evgeniypoznyak/nodejs-typescript-boilerplate/README.md

 # or
 yarn build-ts

-#it complile filest time your ts code, then run:
+#it compile files time your ts code, then run:

 # STEP 2
 npm run dev